How to apply the principles of IBM Enterprise Design Thinking to your next project

 A typical project may involve speaking to Sponsor Users twice a month for an hour, over a period of 6 to 9 months, as the project evolves.
 The goal is to better understand the user’s workflow, their day-to-day tasks, their frustrations and needs – in addition to validating project progress.
 Sponsor Users may even attend brainstorming sessions and Playbacks.

 Tip: Each project should recruit at least one Sponsor User per Hill.

 Applying the principles of enterprise design thinking to your project

-The exact steps and tools you will apply will differ for each and every project based on its scale, complexity and geographic reach.
-The underlying process, however, will remain deeply rooted in use-centered problem definition, brainstorming, validation and iteration:
+The exact steps and tools you will apply will vary for each and every project based on its scale, complexity and geographic reach.
+The underlying processes, however, will remain deeply rooted in user-centered problem definition, brainstorming, validation and iteration: